CouncilofLorien/counciloflorien.github.io/docs/emended/annotated-crf.md

 #### Cruel Caradhras
  - _Card Erratum_: Replace "Minas Morgul" with "Imlad Morgul."
  - This card can be played on a company using region movement to leave a site in an affected region.
- - **Notice:** The most recent printing (_Challenge Deck_) of _Cruel Caradhras_ states: "***Playable on a company using region movement to move though (not stopping at a site therein) or leave one of the following regions:*** High Pass, Redhorn Gate, Angmar, Gundabad, Grey Mountain Narrows, or Imlad Morgul.
-Each character in target company must face one strike (not an attack) of 8 prowesss which cannot be canceled.
-Any resulting body check is modified by +1."

 ### -= DDD =-